My First Time Trying Biryani

-So, for my first biryani, here’s what I ordered
+So, for my first experience, here’s what I ordered

-For my first biryani experience, I went with the Chicken Biryani from Biryani Shaker.
+I went with the Chicken Biryani from Biryani Shaker.
 The portion was just right for one, though if you have a bigger appetite, it might not be enough.
-It cost ₱120, which felt fair for such a tasty meal.
-The biryani came in a paper bowl, which made mixing everything easy and added a fun, convenient touch.
-It also included a small container of sauce that you can pour over the rice.
+It cost ₱120, which felt fair for a meal that was simple but tasty.
+It came in a paper bowl, which made mixing the rice and chicken easy and added a practical, convenient touch.
+It also came with a small container of sauce to pour over the rice, which allowed me to adjust the flavors to my liking.

 My first impressions